 An overview of the role of SAS physicians.

-SAS are a diverse group, they range from doctors having 4 years’ experience (trainee-like) to senior doctors practicing independently (consultant-like).
-The SAS grade comprises of specialist doctors, specialty doctors, associate specialists, staff grades, hospital practitioners, clinical assistants, senior clinical medical officers, clinical medical officers and long-term locally employed doctors.
+SAS are a diverse group, they range from doctors having 4 years’ experience (trainee-like) to senior doctors practising independently (consultant-like).
+The SAS grade comprises specialist doctors, specialty doctors, associate specialists, staff grades, hospital practitioners, clinical assistants, senior clinical medical officers, clinical medical officers and long-term locally employed doctors.

 All doctors appointed into new SAS posts are appointed as specialist doctors and specialty doctors.
 However, a number of doctors still remain on the terms and conditions for other grades that are now closed to new entrants.